Growth Asset Category Investment Policy Statement

 The investment objective of the Private Equity portfolio is to enhance the total fund performance through investments in non-publicly traded securities.
 Private equity investments are illiquid and long-term in nature.
 To compensate for the illiquidity and the higher risks of the private equity market, the Private Equity portfolio is expected to generate a rate of return that exceeds the return of publicly traded equities over the long-term.
 Along with earning this ‘illiquidity premium’, SCERS shall strive to achieve additional excess returns primarily from the selection of investment managers.

-The investment objective of the Private Credit portfolio is to produce attractive riskadjusted returns and generate current cash flow through non-exchange traded lending strategies.
-Private Credit investments are illiquid and longer-term in nature than exchange traded fixed income investments.
-To compensate for the illiquidity, the Private Credit portfolio is expected to generate a rate of return that exceeds the return of exchange traded bank loans over the long-term.
-Along with earning this ‘illiquidity premium’, SCERS shall strive to achieve additional excess returns primarily from the selection of investment managers.
+The investment objective of the Credit portfolio is to produce attractive risk adjusted returns and generate current cash flow through illiquid/private non-exchange traded lending and special situations strategies, as well as through liquid/publicly traded credit strategies through flexible mandates that can touch multiple points within the credit universe.
+To compensate for the general illiquidity of the asset class, the Credit portfolio is expected to generate a rate of return that exceeds the return of exchange traded bank loans over the long-term.
+Along with earning this ‘illiquidity premium’, SCERS shall strive to achieve additional excess

 B. BENCHMARKS